Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 7. Click the [SAVE] button in the top right corner of the wizard and finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.

-8. Click the [SAVE] button to save the line item definition.
+8. Click the [SAVE] button in the top right corner to save the line item definition.
    The *Exporter definition sources* view is displayed.

 9. Continue with specifying the line items file settings.
 For detailed information on examples how to define constant text values, string attributes, dates, conditions, and free texts, see [Manage header file settings](./02_ManageHeaderFileSett.md#).